camfort/camfort.github.io/oopsla17/artifact.md

        array-analysis navier

+(you may notice warnings `NON-HANDLED-RANGE`, these are just debug messages from inside our analysis tool).

 3. This generate a summary of the results and a data file `navier.restart`.
-The summary data can be reviewed at any time by running:
+Summary data can be reviewed at any time using `array-analysis VIEW rfile` where there is a file `rfile.restart`.
+In this case, try running:

        array-analysis VIEW navier

-4. The raw data can be analysed/categorised to generate data matching the format of the different data analyses in Section 2.2 by using the `study` program:
+4. This raw data file can be analysed/categorised to generate data matching the format of the different data analyses in Section 2.2 of our paper by using the `study` program:

        study navier.restart

 This generates tables of data matching the categorisations used in Section 2.2.

+*Note that `study` takes file name arguments with `.restart` endings; whilst `array-analysis` should not have ` .restart` in the file names.
+Apologies for this quirk.
+If you do `array-analysis VIEW navier.restart` then you will get a blank data set as the tool will try to read `navier.restart.restart` which does not exist.*

 ### Generating study data and analysing the provided corpus